-® CDI on the CB650?
+® CDI on the SOHC four CB650?

 Still not convinced?
 Then open the official service manual and look at all the diagrams and text that refer to a transistorized Kettering system.
 Absent are any symbols, images or verbiage that communicate CDI.
 Anyone familiar with Honda wiring schematics will immediately conclude the 650 does not have CDI.

 It is unknown why sohc4.com insists on this foolishness.
 While it is true that many online parts sources refer to the CB650's ignition as CDI, they do so with the DOHC CB750 and CBX1000 as well.
 Of course, many aftermarket repair manuals make the same mistake.
-(Perhaps it is most forums' peculiar advocacy of these error-prone publications that fosters the aberration.)
+(Perhaps it is most forums' peculiar advocacy of these error-prone publications that fosters their own aberration.)
 This habit of calling anything without points "CDI" is a humorous and quaint artifact of the general public's traditional misunderstanding of powersports ignitions, and consequently is almost to be expected of the uninformed.
 In fact, it is very common for transistorized Kettering to be confused with CDI, and even more common for magneto and energy transfer to be mixed up.
 However, to find it perpetuated on a forum that both expressly and by implication exists to technically educate its readership is, to say the least, disappointing and unfortunate.

 I have of course pointed this out as a fallacy to sohc4.com leadership, specifically the individual making this claim.
 Instead of dialoguing with me about it, the individual doubled down in his rhetoric on the website.
-He has unfortunately also published a book in which he makes many more statements that belie reality.
-See a critique of it here.
-I am not on a vendetta.
-I'm sure he's a nice guy, has lots of friends, goes to church, all of that.
-But he's wrong.
-And he's wrong to position himself as an expert.
-Just as the forum is wrong to allow him to do so.

 This is CDI.